 Residents MAY NOT REMOVE the screens from their room window or other residence hall window(s) at any time.
 In order to protect those individuals who may be walking outside the residence halls, no objects of any type may be thrown, dropped, pushed out of, placed outside of, or allowed to fall from any residence hall window.

 A room key will be issued when a student registers in the hall.
 Students are advised to keep their room locked and their key with them at all times.
 An assessment will be made for each key that is lost.
 If a key is lost, it should be reported immediately to the RD.
 The RD will have the student complete a Lost Key form.
-The student will then submit the form to the Housing and Residence Life Office and pick up a new key from the Maintenance Department.
 Refunds for recovered keys may be issued through the Housing Office.
 Students are forbidden to duplicate College keys.

 Holiday decorations are allowed under the following conditions: